vingin007/mcp-server-elasticsearch/README.md

 ## Troubleshooting

 * Ensure your MCP configuration is correct.
 * Verify that your Elasticsearch URL is accessible from your machine.
-* Check that your API key has the necessary permissions.
+* Check that your authentication credentials (API key or username/password) have the necessary permissions.
+* If using SSL/TLS with a custom CA, verify that the certificate path is correct and the file is readable.
 * Look at the terminal output for error messages.

 If you encounter issues, feel free to open an issue on the GitHub repository.